A Volume-based Description of Transport in Incompressible Liquid Electrolytes and its Application to Ionic Liquids: Application to eNMR Measurements

-We use these simple relations to validate our theoretical description in comparison with experimental data for a wide range of different pure ILs.
+We use these simple relations, \cref{eq:BinaryMobRel,eq:mass_binary_mobility}, to validate our assumption for the right boundary condition in comparison with experimental data for a wide range of different pure ILs.

-Here, we use the experimental data published in Ref.~\citenum{Lorenz2022}, supplemented by data published in Ref~\citenum{Gouverneur2015}.
-We restate all data in \cref*{tab:SI_binarydata}.
-All conductivities $\kappa$ were measured with impedance spectroscopy.
-The partial molar volumes $\pmv_\alpha$ were consistently calculated from density measurements, as detailed in Ref.~\citenum{Lorenz2022}.
+Here, we use the experimental data first published in Ref.~\citenum{Lorenz2022}, supplemented by data first published in Ref~\citenum{Gouverneur2015} (we restate relevant data in \cref*{tab:SI_binarydata}).$^{\dag}$ The partial molar volumes $\pmv_\alpha$ were consistently calculated from density measurements, as detailed in Ref.~\citenum{Lorenz2022}.
 The species mobilities $\mobility_\alpha$ were determined via eNMR measurements, see \cref{sec:exp_set_up}.

-First, we compare the results for the species mobilities obtained from eNMR measurements with the analytical predictions based on the volume frame, see \cref{eq:BinaryMobRel}. \Cref{fig:BinaryMobsVsVols} shows the absolute values for the mobility ratios $\lvert\mobility_+/\mobility_-\rvert$ as function of the relative molar volumes $\pmv_-/\pmv_+$ for many different pure ILs.
-Thus, the diagonal line corresponds to the analytical prediction stated in \cref{eq:BinaryMobRel}.
-The error bars stem from the systematic evaluation of all measurement uncertainties, see \cref*{sec:SI_expval}.
+First, we probe the constraint \cref{eq:BinaryMobRel}. \Cref{fig:BinaryMobsVsVols} shows the absolute values for the mobility ratios $\lvert\mobility_+/\mobility_-\rvert$ as function of the relative partial molar volumes $\pmv_-/\pmv_+$ for the different IL electrolytes.
+The error bars stem from the systematic evaluation of all measurement uncertainties, see \cref*{sec:SI_pureILs}.$^{\dag}$ The diagonal line corresponds to the case where $\lvert\mobility_+/\mobility_-\rvert = \pmv_-/\pmv_+$.
 Apparently, for most systems, the results (including the error bars) lie on the diagonal line.
-This validates our volume-based description.
+This validates our assumption that $\vvel=0$.

+In contrast, as we show in \cref*{fig:BinaryMobsVsMass} (see also Refs.~\citenum{Lorenz2022} and \citenum{Schoenhoff2018}), the mobility ratios do not align close to the diagonal line when plotted as functions of the ratio of molar masses.
+Hence, the experimental results contradict the constraint in \cref{eq:mass_binary_mobility}.
+Thus, the assumption of vanishing drift velocity $\mvel$, \emph{i.e.} vanishing momentum flux, is badly chosen.